Updated: Dec 15, 2021

 Forced arbitration is preferred by companies because it benefits companies – not the employee or consumer.
 Here are some problems and dangers:

-· Individuals are often unaware they’ve agreed to forced arbitration.
-Most Americans have accepted good or services or a job with forced arbitration as a condition; and yet, very few individuals report having noticed a forced arbitration clause in the terms of agreements or contracts they’ve accepted.
+Individuals are often unaware they’ve agreed to forced arbitration.
+Most Americans have accepted goods or services for a job with forced arbitration as a condition; and yet, very few individuals report having noticed a forced arbitration clause in the terms of agreements or contracts they’ve accepted.

 What can I do about the problem?